 iii.
 50% increase in total tree canopy coverage by 2030 from current 2018 baseline

 Randwick Council is only the second metropolitan Council in Sydney to achieve this accreditation.
-You can read more about Council's certification on the Climate Active website or in our public disclosure summaries below.
+You can read more about Council's certification on the Climate Active website or in our public disclosure statements below.

 In 2019, Randwick City Council became the 15th Council in Australia to declare a state of climate emergency.
 The Resolution states that Randwick City Council: